-GM evaluates potential suppliers on weighted factors in four primary criteria: overall quality, service, technology or innovation and price.
+GM evaluates potential suppliers on weighted factors in four primary criteria: overall quality, service, technology or innovation, and price.
 FSCS won in that scoring, but Fecher says two other FSCS operational characteristics “really put them over the top.”

 FSCS employs a transportation manager in each of the 26 GM Powertrain plants.
 Fecher says the relationship between the two companies is so integrated that it’s difficult to tell whether someone is a FedEx or a GM employee.

 In support of lean manufacturing principles, FSCS must do it all in the least costly and most expeditious manner.
-GM’s strategy of outsourcing this transportation function is definitely working well.
+GM’s strategy of outsourcing this transportation function is working well.
 FSCS holds a 99 percent on-time performance record and has achieved significant savings for GM.

 Fecher comments that the complete visibility of products and information through GM’s supply chain pipeline has been an unexpected value.
-The supplier also recently has assumed added responsibility for scanning all the freight and updating GMNA’s advance shipping notifications.
+The supplier also recently assumed added responsibility for scanning all the freight and updating GMNA’s advance shipping notifications.

-To ensure the parties will collaborate to continue to meet GMNA’s lean manufacturing goals, their outsourcing arrangement includes a gain sharing component.
+To ensure the parties will collaborate to continue to meet GMNA’s lean manufacturing goals, their outsourcing arrangement includes a gain-sharing component.
 “It’s an incentive to continue to reduce overall costs,” explains Fecher.
 “We’re always changing what we want.
 We wanted on-time performance, for instance.
 Now we’re looking at reducing the number of route miles they are running.”
 Both parties meet twice a month for an operational meeting, followed by a cost savings meeting.

 Both parties believe it’s an outstanding outsourcing relationship.
 “They brought the IT that we don’t have and are not willing to invest in.
 And they have helped us do things that we couldn’t have done as quickly,” says Fecher.
 “We wouldn’t want to get out of this relationship!”